AtomicAJ/SpingBootKafkaDemo/README.md

 # SpingBootKafkaDemo
 Demo Project to publish and listen to kafka

-A trail spring boot application which would be built as ideal production environment with main functionaly as Publish and listen to Kafka and also use Avro mapping
+A demo spring boot application which would be built as ideal production environment with main functionaly as Publish and listen to Kafka and also use Avro mapping

 The project will have production level coding and cover the following